NCAR/lmod_webapp/README.md

 The current implementation runs based on an assumption that there are no duplicate directories in the submitted file.
 If there are, it will cause bugs in the program.
 Please ensure that in the file given that the directories are not duplicated.

 An edit has been made to make the code more robust by distinguishing what will make up the second level of the list-dict structure versus the remaining sub-levels.

+Note: simpleTree jQuery was developed by Michael Derntl.
+It can be used under the permissions of the MIT License.